 From the 1970s the gap left in the local economy since the departure of the herring was partially filled by the discovery of North Sea Oil.
 Wick has since been used as convenient base for offshore supply vessels.
 The traffic this generated has also helped the development of Wick Airport, using a Second World War airfield on the low plateau immediately to the north of the town.

 Today's Wick is an interesting mix of influences and elements.
 The harbour remains both active and interesting, while the town centre has considerable character without being either fossilised or run down.
 In Pulteneytown you find the Wick Heritage Museum, giving visitors a feel for the town's past and, in particular, its herring years.
 Nearby is another important visitor attraction, Pulteney Distillery.
+Wick offers two coastal castles in spectacular locations.
+Castle Sinclair Girnigoe is three miles north of the town, while the Castle of Old Wick is a mile south-east of it.

-For collectors of extremes, another site of interest is just to the south of the bridge which carries Bridge Street and the A9 over the River Wick.
+For collectors of extremes, another site of interest is just to the south of the bridge which carries Bridge Street and the A99 over the River Wick.
 Here you can find Mackays Hotel, a wedge shaped building which reaches its narrowest point nearest the bridge.
 This end of the building stretches the full length of Ebenezer Place, which appears in the Guinness Book of Records as the world's shortest street at 2.06m or 6ft 9in in length.

 Wick In Fiction